jaimiles23/leetCode/720_Longest_word_in_dictionary/directory_720.md

 This sort will allow the selected algorithm to begin with the longest and lexigraphically smaller test cases.
 Thus, when a solution is found it will immediately be returned.

+For this problem, I found x solutions:
+* **sol_iterative**: sorts the list and runs through each element of the list iteratively
+* **sol_recursive**: sorts the list and uses recursion to check each element in the list

 ## Solutions